nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 * run a local copy of Jekyll on your desktop using the command line interface, to check how the site appears and displays
 * after error checks, commit and push the content to the repository

-Jekyll creates the HTML versions of the pages, following the instructions in the theme to provide the layout, formatting and navigation. **You don't need to edit any HTML manually.**
+Jekyll creates the HTML versions of the pages, following the instructions in the theme to provide the layout, formatting and navigation. **You do not edit any HTML manually.**

 ## Documentation theme notes